Ramgarh district: Rajrappa Mandir

 Rajrappa is not only famous for Shakta pitha (शाफ्त पीठ, shrines) but is also a picnic spot.
 Food, cooking materials, groceries, milk, fruits and fresh vegetables are also available in the market.

-One portion of the sand beach by the river Bharvi is prepared for picnics by madir samiti with the help of a caretaker or agent.
-They will provide space with Chatai, table, etc. after paying a nominal charge.
+One portion of the sand beach by the river Bharvi is prepared for picnics by madir samiti(the local Temple Management Committee) with the help of a caretaker or agent.
+They will provide space with Chatai (traditional Indian floor mat), table, etc. after paying a nominal charge.
 During the rainy season the paid sand beach is submerged with water.